junosuarez/docrules/README.md

 try it with [tracery](https://npm.im/tracery)!

 (work in progress, see `test/example.js` or ask Jason.
-Not yet ready for public release)
+Not yet ready for public consumption, ymmv)

 ## usage